 NSNB lying on its front with the spine, front and back cover exposed.

-A hand holding a copy of NSNB at the Austin Public Library.
+My hand holding a copy of NSNB at the Austin Public Library.